-ANAMNESIS is an interdisciplinary, peer-reviewed, academic journal dedicated to the study of Tradition, Place, and ‘Things Divine.’
-The journal will strive to avoid ideological commitments and, instead, be open to diverse scholarship relating to our major themes.
+ANAMNESIS is both an interdisciplinary, peer-reviewed, academic journal and an intellectual online journal dedicated to the study of Tradition, Place, and ‘Things Divine.’
+The journal strives to avoid ideological commitments and, instead, be open to diverse scholarship relating to our major themes.
 Tradition signals the importance of custom and our relation to the past.
 In this sense, it can be a guide to human conduct and a constituent of rationality.

 Place is an existential category, like the human body, that connotes focus on the limits of human scale, the value of human attachment to historical community and locality, and the value of human connection to nature and the land.
 Issues of agrarian values, decentralization, localism, and other such concerns are themes that the journal hopes to explore.

 ’Things Divine’ is Cicero’s phrase, and it is part of his famous claim that “wisdom” entails “knowledge of things divine and human.”
 The expression is intended to encompass a broad swath of meanings.
 On the one hand, it connotes openness to theological and philosophical inquiry into what is thought to be ultimate and unconditioned; and so we welcome exploration of topics related to Logos, natural law theory, and other such themes.
 On the other hand, we are also open to the mythos view of culture—i.e., that many basic truths about reality, which people experience, are often expressed in myths.